 1. Liver Cleanse

 Regimes for cleansing the liver incorporate bitter greens and chlorophyll juices such as wheat grass and dandelion greens.[1, 2] Other liver-happy foods include carrots, celery, limes, lemons, and beets.
 Spices that offer cleansing effects on the liver include turmeric, rosemary, cayenne, cumin, and curry.
 It’s best to avoid coffee, milk, and sodas; instead, opt for purified water and/or water with a splash of apple cider vinegar (or two tablespoons per gallon).
 To help support your cleansing efforts, add Livatrex® to a gallon of apple juice or water and follow these liver cleansing instructions.

 2. Oxygen Colon Cleanse

 One of the best natural detox methods is a six or seven day cleanse using distilled water, organic, raw apple cider vinegar, aloe vera, Oxy-Powder, and a probiotic supplement.
 This cleanse is a quick and effective way to purify your digestive tract.
 Here are my recommended instructions for performing a colon cleanse.

 3. Candida Cleanse

 A candida cleanse is designed to remove candida within the body by removing all foods containing sugars.
-This diet requires avoiding all forms of sugar (including fruit and fruit juice), all refined flour and wheat products, any foods containing yeast, as well as all natural sweeteners such as agave nectar or raw honey.
+The candida diet requires avoiding all forms of sugar (including fruit and fruit juice), all refined flour and wheat products, any foods containing yeast, as well as all natural sweeteners such as agave nectar or raw honey.
 During a candida cleanse you should also avoid alcohol, dried fruit, mushrooms, cheese, pickled vegetables, and soy sauce.
 Taking organic oregano oil and a probiotic like Latero-Flora™ can enhance your candida cleansing efforts.

 4. Harmful Organism Cleanse

 There are many herbs you can take to take care of harmful organisms that may be affecting your health.
 Wormwood, black walnut hull, clove, and American wormseed are four herbs that create an environment within your intestinal tract that’s hostile to invading organisms.
 Taking a probiotic supplement will also support balance and discourage any unwelcome visitors.
 The following is a link to my recommended cleansing instructions for harmful organisms.